Qiskit/qiskit-aer/CONTRIBUTING.md

 **Standalone Executable**

-If we want to build a standalone executable, we have to use **CMake** directly.
+If you want to build a standalone executable, you have to use **CMake** directly.
 The preferred way **CMake** is meant to be used, is by setting up an "out of source" build.
-So in order to build our standalone executable, we have to follow these steps:
+So in order to build our standalone executable, you have to follow these steps:

     (QiskitDevEnv) qiskit-aer> mkdir out